Built-In Fireplaces: The Complete Guide to Styles, Types & Installation

 Choose your fireplace type and location.

-Consider room size, wall structure, and proximity to utilities. -
+Consider room size, wall structure, and proximity to utilities.
+For more on firebox types and how they impact design, see our firebox fireplace guide. -

 Prepare the wall.